Devil Doll (film): Production

-In 1951, Frederick E. Smith wrote for London Mystery Magazine the story on which the film would be based.
+In 1955, Frederick E. Smith wrote for London Mystery Magazine the story on which the film would be based.
 He earned £10 for doing so, and said that one of the conditions of cashing his cheque was that he surrender any rights of resale of the story.

 The film's script was originally written in 1957.
 In 1959, film producer Richard Gordon announced in an interview had that he obtained the film rights to the story.
 Funding was from Gordon Films, Galaworld and the NFFC.

 Sidney J. Furie was originally scheduled to direct, but was offered a more prestigious film, so he recommended his fellow Canadian Lindsay Shonteff.
 Gordon later said Furie advised Shonteff throughout the making of the film.
 Shonteff had to re-edit it after completion, to avoid an X rating from the British Board of Film Censors.
-Both this version, for the UK and Canada, and the original one, shown in Europe, have been released on DVD; the Special Edition DVD contains both.
-The European version includes some bare breasts and a strip tease (done under hypnosis).
-It also bills Sylvester above Haliday, while the British version displays Haliday's name first, and in a considerably larger font than that used for his co-stars' names.

-Gordon said the cost of the film was £20,000, plus $20,000 for expenses and the salaries of American personnel—including Gordon and Halliday—for an estimated total of $60,000–$75,000.
+Gordon said the cost of the film was £20,000, plus $20,000 for expenses and the salaries of American personnel, including Gordon and Halliday, for an estimated total of $60,000–$75,000.

 The movie was distributed in the United States by Joe Solomon.
-It was released on VHS by Gorgon Video in 1985.

-Reception
+Critical reception

+The Monthly Film Bulletin wrote: "Shot almost entirely in close-up, and with the action highlights reduced to a messy jumble of shock-cuts, this is a very pedestrian affair in which the script seems rather surprised at itself and Bryant Halliday plays the leading role on a single note of staring-eyed monotony.
+The other performances are adequate, however, and the animated doll theme retains just enough of its built-in compulsion to keep things going."

+Kine Weekly wrote: "This is another case where a strong but fantastic plot has been allowed to dawdle into mediocrity.
+The idea of a human personality being transferred into a wooden dummy is an odd-shaped pill to swallow in any circumstances and the director here never goes fast enough to sever the bonds of disbelief, the result is that the macabre goings-on never generate quite the tension they should.
+William Sylvester does a workmanlike job as Mark and Bryant Halliday wears a beard and a burning glance to melodramatic effect, whilst Yvonne Romaine supplies the feminine interest."

+Variety wrote: "This slow-paced pic never comes up to its title in the way of shocks, thrills, scares, sex or other dividends for meller regulars.
+Filmed in England, its gimmick – a ventriloquial dummy’s revenge on his manipulator – has been done before and better by Cavalcanti and Michael Redgrave in a real horror classic – Dead of Night – and The Great Gabbo of 1929. ...
+Sylvester gives an honest, realistic touch to the role of the newspaperman.
+Halliday, however, burdened with a messy beard and one expression, the hypnotic stare, depends on his resonant voice to make the role credible."